Pr\"ufer algebraic spaces: Pro-open immersions

 (iv) The class of pro-open immersions is closed under compositions and base changes.

-(v) If $i{\colon}\calU\to X$ and $j{\colon}\calV\to X$ are pro-open immersions and $i(|\calU|)\subseteq j(|\calV|)$ then the natural morphism $\calU\to \calV$ is a pro-open immersion.
+(v) If $i\:\calU\to X$ and $j\:\calV\to X$ are pro-open immersions and $i(|\calU|)\subseteq j(|\calV|)$ then the natural morphism $\calU\to \calV$ is a pro-open immersion.

 (vi) The class of pro-open immersions is closed under fpqc descent.
-Namely, if $i{\colon}U\to X$ is a morphism of algebraic spaces and $i\times_X X'$ is a pro-open immersion for a flat quasi-compact morphism $X'\to X$ then $i$ itself is a pro-open immersion. \end{prop} \begin{proof} Note that assertion (i), the property of being a monomorphism, and the stability under base changes follow from the universal property in the definition.
-For example, we have an isomorphism of functors $h_U\toisom\lim_\alp h_{U_\alp}$, regardless to their representability.
-Since $U_\alp$ represents $h_{U_\alp}$, this implies (i).
-To prove (ii), pick a presentation $g\colon X''\to X$.
-Set $X':=\sqcup_{x\in g^{-1}(f(Y))}\Spec(\calO_{X'',x})$, then $X'\to X$ is faithfully flat.
-The base change $f'\colon \calU\times_XX'\to X'$ is a surjective pro-open immersion, hence an isomorphism.
-Thus, $\calU\to X$ is flat by faithfully flat descent.
+Namely, if $i\:\calU\to X$ is a morphism of algebraic spaces and $i\times_X X'$ is a pro-open immersion for an fpqc covering $X'\to X$ then $i$ itself is a pro-open immersion. \end{prop} \begin{proof} The assertion (i) follows by applying the universal property in the definition to points $\Spec(k)\to X$ with image in $U$.
+Then the assertions (ii), (iv), (v) and the property of being a monomorphism follow from the universal property, e.g., since $U=\cap_\alp |\calU_\alp|$, we have an isomorphism of functors $h_U\toisom\lim_\alp h_{\calU_\alp}$ regardless of their representability.
+Since $\calU_\alp$ represents $h_{\calU_\alp}$, this implies (ii).

+To prove (iii), it remains to establish flatness, which is local on the target.
+Thus we may assume that $X$ is an affine scheme.
+Since flatness is local on the source too, it is sufficient to show that if $u\in U$ then $\calU\times_XX_u\to X_u$ is flat, where $X_u$ is the localization of $X$ at $u$.
+But the latter is a surjective pro-open immersion by (iv), hence an isomorphism, and in particular flat.